isaacfreeman/kakano-obsidian-theme/README.md

 There are, however, some key areas I want to improve:

 1. Support for all the core plugins.
 I still need to work on Publish, as I don't use it personally.
+2. Support for the most popular community plugins.
+Currently I'm aiming at the ones with over 500K downloads.
-1. Dark mode.
+3. Dark mode.
 At the moment it's mostly just an inverse of light mode, but I'd like to give it specific attention.
-1. Mobile.
+4. Mobile.
-1. Support for the most popular community themes.
+5. Support widely-used features from other themes.
+I'd like to be easy to switch to and from Kakano.

 ## About
 I'm Isaac Freeman, a software developer in Aotearoa/New Zealand.
 I love to explore usability and design.